 Protocol

-1. Pull the syringe plunger so that it contains exactly 55.0 mL of air.
+- Pull the plunger of the syringe so that it contains exactly 50 mL of air.

-2. Connect the syringe to the dial manometer using the appropriate fittings.
-The setup must be perfectly airtight and able to withstand significant pressure.
+- Connect the syringe to the dial gauge using the appropriate fittings.
+The assembly must be perfectly sealed and able to withstand high pressure.

-3. Pull on the plunger to increase the volume by 5.0 mL.
-Read the pressure measurement on the manometer.
+- Pull on the piston to increase the volume by 10 mL.
+Read the pressure measurement.

-Note: Keep the interaction button of the syringe pressed to counteract the difference in pressure.
+- Hold the interaction button of the syringe to combat the pressure difference.

 Anticipated Outcomes

-- Volume-pressure relationship: As the volume of the gas in the syringe increases, the pressure it exerts should decrease, and vice versa, illustrating an inverse relationship.
+- Volume-pressure relationship (Boyle’s law): As the volume of the gas in the syringe increases, the pressure it exerts should decrease, and vice versa, illustrating an inverse relationship.
 This is expected to be observed as a continuous decrease in pressure readings on the manometer as the volume in the syringe is incrementally increased.
+The relation also follows the ideal gas law, where pV=nRT, where p= pressure (Pa), V=Volume (/1000L), n = moles, R = 8.314 J/mol*K, and T is the temperature in kelvins.

 - Data pattern: Plotting the pressure against volume should yield a hyperbolic curve if the temperature remains constant, which is a graphical representation of Boyle’s Law.
 The product of pressure and volume at each point should be roughly constant, assuming ideal gas behavior.